 Mortise and tenon joints are the earliest forms of joints found in ancient structures that date back to thousands of years.
 They have been in use since the early times of woodworking and are most widely used today.
-These joints are commonly used in furniture making such as in fixing chair and table legs and other furniture parts.
+These joints are most commonly used in furniture design.
+They can be used anywhere from chairs, to tables, to bed frames, you name it!

 Although modern tools have made the practice easier, the quality of the mortise and tenon joint still depends on the skill of the craftsman.
 For instance, excess wood can be cut away using a router, leaving a square or rectangular shaped space, and a drill press or a plunge router can be used to cut out the mortise.
 Yet, a skilled craftsman would make sure that the mortise socket is precisely cut into slightly a deeper space than the tenon length.
 This helps disperse the glue that’s used to attach the wooden pieces to each other.

-Dowel joint is quite similar to a mortise and tenon joint in that it too creates joint by filling a socket.
-What’s distinguishes it from mortise and tenon joint though, is the addition of a dowel which is a totally distinct object that’s cylindrical in shape.
-Another differentiating aspect is the fact that sockets are drilled out at the opposite ends of both the wooden pieces.
-The dowel then hammers the tow pieces together.
+The dowel joint is quite similar to a mortise and tenon joint in that it too creates joint by filling a socket.
+What’s distinguishes it from mortise and tenon joint, is the addition of a dowel which is a cylindrically shaped separate entity.
+Sockets are drilled into both of the ends of workpieces, then the dowel is place between them and glued.
 Additionally, a dowel can be used to strengthen all other types of joints.

 Dowel joints are most commonly used in wood-crafted projects in which other joint types wouldn’t effectively work.
 They’re mostly preferred for items on which visible screws and nails don’t look pleasing, such as bookshelves, luxurious cabinets, custom stairways.
-When the dowels contrast with wood, they often present a rusty appearance, for instance, the use of walnut dowels in oak construction.
+When the dowels contrast with wood, they often present a rustic appearance (for instance, the use of walnut dowels in oak construction).

 As the name suggests, lap joints are characterized by an overlap of two pieces of wooden.
 They’re considered ideal for structural framing of houses or to establish support to weaker wooden joints that may otherwise split apart.
 Lap joints are further categorized into two types, namely the full lap joint and the notched lap joint: